rallyb13/chess_game/README.md

 #Active Record Chess Game
-A chess game using ActiveRecord and Sinatra written over three days by four folks as an exercise for Epicodus programming school.
+A chess game utilizing Ruby, Sinatra, and TDD that was written over three days by four folks as at the Epicodus coding bootcamp.

 ##Setup Instructions: